candidelabs/voltaire/README.md

 # Using an instance

-For a quick bundler instance, use one of our [public hosted endpoints](https://docs.candide.dev/wallet/bundler/rpc-endpoints/) for your developement.
+For a quick bundler instance, use one of our [public hosted endpoints](https://docs.candide.dev/wallet/bundler/rpc-endpoints/) for your development.

 # Deployment